“Sorry, I don’t understand.” Mrs. Wu said slowly and loudly.

 “Thank you so much, Mrs. Wu, you guys really are the best,” he exclaimed.

 She smiled and waved him away before heading back out to the dining area.
 He checked the envelope, curious to how much she had given him.
-Sure, a vacation would be nice, but he wasn’t really in the financial situation to afford such a luxury.
-His eyes widened as he looked at all the one hundred dollar bills that were neatly packed together.
-It was at least $1500, if not more.
-Plenty to take a couple of weeks off comfortably, even after paying off his bills and setting some aside for living expenses.
+His eyes widened as he looked at all the bills that were neatly packed together.
+It was at least $500, if not more.
+Plenty to take a couple of extra days off comfortably, even after paying off his bills and setting some aside for living expenses.
 He quickly changed, said his goodbyes, and even gave Mrs. Wu a quick hug before leaving.

 The few people who were watching seemed to have not noticed Jesse and rushed over to see if the driver was okay.
 Some were trying to make their way around down to the bayou while others were on their phones, likely calling 911.
 That was, except for a white-haired woman standing across the street who suddenly pocketed something.
 It was the same one who had been drinking tea inside the restaurant.
 She gave him a smile and a slight nod before turning to the alley behind her and stepping into the shadows.
 He thought that the adrenaline was making him hallucinate, but as he started to feel himself calm a bit he could still make her silhouette out just as she turned down a connecting alleyway.